 Afterwards, you can include links to your official social media pages to your travel email marketing campaigns so that your recipients will have a possibility to choose a preferable communication channel.
-See how Hipmunk incorporate social media buttons in their email footer:
+See how Hipmunk incorporated social media buttons in their email footer:

 Segment your audience

-Travel and tourism companies can boast of having much more personal data than any other industry.
-This is a real advantage which they can use to segment their mailing lists and be more personalized.
+Travel and tourism companies can boast about having much more personal data than any other industry.
+This is a real advantage they can use to segment their mailing lists and be more personalized.
 We offer three ways to segment your audience, but keep in mind that there are a lot more options.

 Start with a sign-up form